Have you ever been out walking in the golden evening when the world is soft and quiet and the honey sun coats everything?

 We long for the light.
 It is here.
 Do you see it?

 That is why I write poems, you know.
-Because I caught a glimpse of the sun shining through it and it, I caught a glimpse of the soul in the body of dust.
+Because I caught a glimpse of the sun shining through it; I caught a glimpse of the soul in the body of dust.

 The photographs I take, the words I write, the paintings I make – I hope the Son shines through them, just a little bit, and changes everything.